tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/Supplemental/Guide_to_Building_dApp_GUI_and_CLI.md

 ## Python

-[Web3.py](https://web3py.readthedocs.io/en/stable/) can be used in [Juptyer Notebooks](accident.ipynb) to create a dynamic and shareable graphical interface for your dApp.
+[Web3.py](https://web3py.readthedocs.io/en/stable/) can be used in [Jupyter Notebooks](Example_dApp/jupyter_notebook/accident.ipynb) to create a dynamic and shareable graphical interface for your dApp.

 You can also create command-line interfaces with Python libraries like [Python-Fire](https://github.com/google/python-fire)